Posterior Meta-Replay for Continual Learning: Supplementary Experiments and Results

 Some general trends can be observed independent of the main network architecture used.
-Catastrophic forgetting is not a major issue in this experiment, as illustrated by similar \textsc{TG-During} and \textsc{TG-Final} scores across methods.
-Only prior-focused approaches seem slightly affected by forgetting and sometimes exhibit a slight drop in \textsc{TG-Final} accuracies, which however stay above 96\% for all methods and architectures.
+Catastrophic forgetting is not a major issue in this experiment, as illustrated by similar \textit{TGiven-During} and \textit{TGiven-Final} scores across methods.
+Only \textit{prior-focused} approaches seem slightly affected by forgetting and sometimes exhibit a slight drop in \textit{TGiven-Final} accuracies, which however stay above 96\% for all methods and architectures.
 Much wider variations can be observed in the task-agnostic setting where task identity needs to be inferred.
-Despite the fact that we could improve upon previously reported results for the \textsc{PR-Dirac} baseline in \textsc{MLP-400,400} (termed \textsc{HNET+ENT} in \citet{oswald:hypercl}), this deterministic solution generally performs worse at inferring task identity than probabilistic approaches, notably \textsc{PR-BbB}.
-Interestingly, \textsc{PR-BbB} consistently outperforms \textsc{PR-Radial} in this experiment by a large extent, which is in disagreement with the performance gains reported by \citet{farquhar:radial} on other datasets.
+Despite the fact that we could improve upon previously reported results for the \textit{PosteriorReplay-Dirac} baseline in MLP-400,400 (termed HNET+ENT in \citet{oswald:hypercl}), this deterministic solution generally performs worse at inferring task identity than probabilistic approaches, notably \textit{PosteriorReplay-BbB}.
+Interestingly, \textit{PosteriorReplay-BbB} consistently outperforms \textit{PosteriorReplay-Radial} in this experiment by a large extent, which is in disagreement with the performance gains reported by \citet{farquhar:radial} on other datasets.
 A potential cause for the differences in performance can be that, as opposed to \citet{farquhar:radial}, we tempered the posteriors \cite{wenzel:tempering}.
-This was done because successful training for both \textsc{PR-Radial} and \textsc{PR-BbB} could only be accomplished when notably reducing the prior influence in the loss computation.
-When using \textit{implicit} posterior distributions via \textsc{PR-SSGE}, performance gains can be observed over \textsc{PR-BbB} for \textsc{MLP-400,400} and \textsc{Lenet} main networks.
-Using SSGE to learn a single \textit{implicit} posterior distribution (\textsc{PF-SSGE}) leads however to a significant drop in performance across architectures, which highlights the potential of a system that learns task-specific posteriors.
-Yet, compared to prior-focused approaches that do not use \textit{implicit} distributions, \textsc{PF-SSGE} generally performs better, illustrating that more flexible posterior approximations can lead to improved performance when trade-off solutions need to be found.
+This was done because successful training for both \textit{PosteriorReplay-Radial} and \textit{PosteriorReplay-BbB} could only be accomplished when notably reducing the prior influence in the loss computation.
+When using \textit{implicit} posterior distributions via \textit{PosteriorReplay-SSGE}, performance gains can be observed over \textit{PosteriorReplay-BbB} for MLP-400,400 and Lenet main networks.
+Using SSGE to learn a single \textit{implicit} posterior distribution (\textit{PriorFocused-SSGE-multihead}) leads however to a significant drop in performance across architectures, which highlights the potential of a system that learns task-specific posteriors.
+Yet, compared to \textit{prior-focused} approaches that do not use \textit{implicit} distributions, \textit{PriorFocused-SSGE-multihead} generally performs better, illustrating that more flexible posterior approximations can lead to improved performance when trade-off solutions need to be found.